 Disclaimer:

-Nutritional Panel: Our nutritional values are calculated by Spooncular API.
-While we try our best to ensure these values are correct, please confirm these independently.
+Nutritional Panel: Our nutritional values are calculated by the Spoonacular API.
+While we strive to ensure these values are accurate, please verify them independently.

-All information on our website is for general information only.
-Please consult your doctor if a diet, particular foods, or a way of eating is suitable for you.
+All information on our website is provided for general informational purposes only.
+Please consult your doctor to determine if a specific diet, particular foods, or a way of eating is suitable for you.